dkhamsing/frankenstein/README.md

 2000+ Stars: 🔥🔥🔥🔥🔥
 ```

-Option to open create a pull request at the end of a `frankenstein` run
+`frankenstein` can also open a pull request to update redirects:

 ```shell
 $ frankenstein fastlane/sigh